 Will I need a conveyancing solicitor if I am remortgaging my Runcorn property?

 Yes you will need a solicitor to handle the legal side of the remortgage.

 The Bank of England base rate is currently 0.75% (Feb 2019).
 A proactive conveyancing solicitor in Runcorn should be able to complete the conveyancing quickly and get you onto your new rate without delay.

-Our conveyancing solicitors are on the panel for all major lenders, so whether you are you are switching to an offset mortgage with RBS or to a flexible mortgage with the Skipton Building Society, Quittance can help.
+Conveyancing solicitors on the panel for every major lender - so whether you are you are switching to an offset mortgage with RBS or to a flexible mortgage with the Skipton Building Society, Quittance can help.